dftbplus/develguide/docs/gitworkflow.rst

    You may make multiple commits if your development naturally dividides into multiple steps.
 But please note, that too many commits and especially commits containing broken or non-functional code make finding bugs (e.g. by git-bisection) a real pain.
-Therefore, make sure that your branch only contains *essential commits with working code in each commit*.
+Therefore, try to make sure that your branch only contains *essential commits with working code in each commit*.

    In case, you wish to remove some intermediate commits in your feature branch,